k26rahul/Space-Hackathon/README.md

 docker run -p 8000:8000 space-hackathon
 ```

-The application will be available at http://localhost:8000
+The application will be available at [http://localhost:8000](http://localhost:8000)

+> **Warning:** The backend is not implemented and most features may not work.
+Only the placement and retrieval algorithm and the 3D visualizer are partially functional, as the project was completed in a hurry.